-Writing a will means your wishes are followed after you die.
+Writing a will makes sure your wishes are followed after you die.
 It means your loved ones are provided for in the way that you want.
 It can also prevent them from having to make difficult decisions, or deal with financial problems.
-You might find that writing your will makes you less anxious about the future.
+Such problems may happen if your wishes are not clear.
+You might find that writing your wishes in a will makes you less anxious about the future.
 A will can also be a way of remembering causes and organisations that are important to you.